-A glossary of terms can be found at the end of policy.

-Policy Statement:
+2.0 Policy statement

-NHS Gloucestershire ICB will commission the collection and storage of eggs, embryos and sperm for patients who are due to undergo therapy with treatments which are likely to compromise their future fertility, subject to eligibility with the following criteria:

-Eligibility criteria

-1) The patient must be permanently registered with a Gloucestershire ICB GP practice or be usually resident in Gloucestershire with a GP registered in Wales.

-2) Age:

-Cryopreservation will be available for:

-- Women (including adolescent girls) up to and including the age of 40. - · Men and adolescent boys.

-3) Living children:

-Cryopreservation will only be available if the patient does not have any living children; this includes adopted children.
+cy statement Policy category Policy details CBA The ICB will fund the retrieval and cryopreservation of gametes for patients who meet the defined eligibility criteria within this policy, who are due to start an NHS pathway of care involving medical or surgical treatment that has the potential to render the patient infertile.
+This policy relates to the preservation of gametes (oocytes and semen) and embryos, for eligible patients who are due to commencing an NHS pathway of care involving medical or surgical treatment that has the potential to render the patient infertile.
+Gamete cryopreservation is available to all eligible individuals Embryo cryopreservation is available to all eligible individuals Cryopreserved material will be stored for an initial period of 10 years NOTE: NHS funding for the subsequent use of cryopreserved material will be subject to the assisted conception policy eligibility criteria in force at the time, when accessing fertility treatment in the future.
+Gloucestershire ICB will commission the collection and storage of eggs, embryos and sperm for patients who are due to undergo therapy with treatments which are likely to compromise their future fertility, subject to eligibility with the following criteria: Eligibility criteria The patient must be permanently registered with a Gloucestershire ICB GP practice or be usually resident in Gloucestershire with a GP registered in Wales.
+AND 2) Age: Cryopreservation will be available for: Women (including adolescent girls) up to and including the age of 40.
+Men and adolescent boys.
+AND 3) Living children: Cryopreservation will only be available if the patient does not have any living children; this includes adopted children.
 Where the patient's partner has living children, the patient will only be offered cryopreservation of their own gametes.